WebbYang/Hello-World-Linux/README.md

 ## Download and extract files
 There are some files we need to use for the following schedule.
 For Python courses, we choose Anaconda for Python 3.6 version.
 Go to https://www.anaconda.com to look around.
 `wget`: download data from given URL.
 Try to find the URL for Linux installer to download the script.
-(Should be https://repo.anaconda.com/archive/Anaconda3-5.2.0-Linux-x86_64.sh)
+(Should be https://repo.anaconda.com/archive/Anaconda3-5.2.0-Linux-x86_64.sh).
+If the file is big, ftp software like Filezilla may be a better choice.
+`tar`: to package/compress/decompress files. `-j`: through bzip2. `-c`: compress. `-x`: decompress. `-v`: show the processing filename. `-f`: filename for the output.
+For Blast, which will be used later in this course, check ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
+We'll use ncbi-blast-2.7.1+-x64-linux.tar.gz.

 ## Execute files
 We will run the the script simply by `./`.
-Sometimes we cannot execute the file, remember to check its mode.
+Sometimes we cannot execute the file due to permission, remember to check its mode setting.
-We
-For Blast, we choose ncbi-blast-2.7.1, which will be mentioned in the next step.

 ## To Move on
 Now, we can check for what BLAST is.